 A question commonly raised is whether instructors need to switch on their webcams to display their image.
 The Image Principle, based on 14 experimental tests, suggests that the inclusion of an image of an animated on screen character or instructor’s face did not improve learning, yielding a negligible median effect size of d = 0.20 (Benassi et al,2014; Mayer, Kow & Mayer, 2003).
 You can choose to use your web camera or not, based on your own preference.

 You can add energy to your presentation by using a variety of annotation tools.
 Highlight key points and information as you talk about them.
-Use the annotation tools like pencil, pointer tool or laser pointer to direct your students’ attention. <Refer to Step 4 of Instructors’ WebEx Quick Guide to locate the Annotation tools.> This is in line with the Signaling principle where the attention of the students are directed to the critical aspects of the learning material.
+Use the annotation tools like pencil, pointer tool or laser pointer to direct your students’ attention.
+This is in line with the Signaling principle where the attention of the students are directed to the critical aspects of the learning material.
 Studies have shown that such a technique helps students learn better by positively influencing information processing, namely visual selection of relevant information from a complex perceptual stimulus and its organization and integration of that information with prior knowledge and the verbal explanation provided by the instructor (Jarodzka et al, 2013).

 Consider recording your session as part of your own review process to see if there are any areas to improve upon.
-The recording, which will be automatically emailed to your SMU email account, can also be distributed as a link or a file for students who may have missed the session or wish to review the session again.
+The recording could also be distributed as a link or a file for students who may have missed the session or wish to review the session again.

 Engage and interact with your students: